-g) Environmental, Safety, and Occupational Health Practices
+e) Environmental, Safety, and Occupational Health Practices

-Sound environmental, safety and occupational health management practices are in the best interests of the Corporation, its employees, officers, directors, shareholders and the communities in which it operates.
+Sound environmental, safety and occupational health management practices are in the best interests of the Corporation, Personnel, shareholders and the communities in which it operates.
 The Corporation is committed to conducting its business in accordance with recognized industry standards and to meeting or exceeding all applicable environmental and occupational health and safety laws and regulations.